Bangladesh became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Tobacco Advertising, Promotion and Sponsorship

-Tobacco advertising is prohibited in all print and electronic media, including at the point-of-sale.
-Free and discounted tobacco products also are prohibited, but internet tobacco sales and tobacco products bearing non-tobacco brand names are allowed.
+Tobacco advertising is prohibited in all print and electronic media, including at the point of sale.
+Free and discounted tobacco products also are prohibited, but tobacco products bearing non-tobacco brand names are allowed.
 Although sponsorship by the tobacco industry is not completely prohibited, publicity of the sponsorship is prohibited.

 Tobacco Packaging and Labeling

-The law requires pictorial health warnings to cover at least 50 percent of the main display areas of all tobacco products.
-One of nine warnings (seven warnings for smoked products and two warnings for smokeless products) must be rotated every three months.
+The law requires rotating pictorial health warnings to cover at least 50 percent of the main display areas of all tobacco products.
 Misleading terms such as “light” and “low tar” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not banned.